A British-Iranian woman jailed in Iran has been transferred to a hospital mental health ward, her husband said.

 In a 2017 gaffe, Boris Johnson, his rival to become prime minister, said that Mrs Zaghari-Ratcliffe was in Iran “teaching people journalism” – despite her family’s insistence she was there to visit relatives.

-During the ITV Tory leadership debate, Mr Johnson said he had , but refused to take any blame for what had happened, saying the responsibility for her continued detention lies with the Revolutionary Guard.
+During the ITV Tory leadership debate, Mr Johnson said he had "the utmost sympathy for her, for her family and the other cases that are similar", but refused to take any blame for what had happened, saying the responsibility for her continued detention lies with the Revolutionary Guard.

 He added: "It's very, very important that when you consider those cases that we all point the blame where it belongs, which is with the Iranian Revolutionary Guard who are detaining not just Nazanin but several others in a way that is inhumane, illegal and unfair.